cosmos/cosmos/README.md

 #### Gnuclear Hub Block Reward

-Every block rewards all the active validators and delegators in proportion to their bonded quarks (before commissions).
+Every block rewards all the validators and delegators in proportion to their bonded quarks (before commissions).
 There will be roughly 6,000,000 quarks rewarded every year, forever.
 The number is not exact, because the number of blocks per year is not exact.
 As with transaction fees, delegators pay the delegated validator a commission of 10%.

 #### Incentivizing Hackers